Review of MedSailors Croatia Discovery: A Week Sailing from Split

 The most important thing to do after booking your MedSailors sailing trip in Croatia is to specify what kind of a person you are and what kind of a trip you would like.
 This will help the MedSailors team match you with other like-minded trip-goers.

-As mentioned before, our group was fantastic, and MedSailors did a splendid job of matching us.
+As mentioned before, our group was fantastic, and MedSailors did a splendid job.

 But remember, if you prefer to skip some activities, you are free to do so and arrange your own exploration and free time as you wish.